 However, you should seriously consider your skills and experience as well.
 If you’re a total beginner and you have never ridden an electric scooter before, it’s definitely a good idea to start with something slower.
-An electric scooter that can go at 15 mph max is already plenty for a newbie.
+A reliable lightweight electric scooter that can go at 15 mph max is already plenty for a newbie.

 Another thing you should consider in this aspect is where you’ll be using your electric scooter the most.
 If you’re going to use it mostly on city streets to commute to and from work, you don’t really need to go too fast.

 Furthermore, speed is really not the most critical aspect when you’re going off-roading anyway.
 A single-motor electric scooter with a smaller battery can have the same top speed as a dual-motor electric scooter with a larger battery.
 But, for climbing steep inclines, dual motors will be the better choice.

 We also recommend testing your scooter’s speed so you can familiarize yourself and get comfortable as well.
 Take your electric scooter out of town where you can safely drive at faster speeds.

 Also read: True speed of a 150cc electric scooter

 Figuring out the best battery capacity and range is another balancing act when it comes to off-road electric scooters.
 On the one hand, you can opt for batteries that can cover 10 or 15 miles of terrain before you need to recharge.
 More often than not, these batteries are lightweight, making the scooter more portable.